What Happens If I'm Part of a Defective Product Lawsuit?

 First, Do Your Research

 “Some manufacturers have now put binding arbitration agreements in their warranty claims, and if you contact them, that means you’re waiving your right to a jury trial,” Harris says.
-“So you need to read what the warranty says and … whether or not by contacting the manufacturer before you contact an attorney, whether or not you’ve waived your right to commence litigation with the potential for a jury trial.”
+“So, you need to read what the warranty says [about] contacting the manufacturer… and whether or not you’ve waived your right to commence litigation with the potential for a jury trial.”

 A Class of Plaintiffs Must Be Certified